Acceptance and Commitment Therapy (ACT)

 Over time, ACT helps build psychological flexibility — the ability to adapt, stay present, and take meaningful action despite life’s inevitable challenges.

-Vivien focuses on diagnostic accuracy, clarity and practical recommendations that are meaningful for families, schools, GPs and other professionals.
+She focuses on diagnostic accuracy, clarity and practical recommendations that are meaningful for families, schools, GPs and other professionals.

 Send an enquiry or request an Acceptance and Commitment Therapy Appointment